 Hawk Hill

-While Hawk Hill is technically outside of the city (across the bridge in the Marin Headlands), it has such a unique view of the Golden Gate Bridge that it had to be included on this list of San Francisco hidden gems.
+While Hawk Hill is technically outside of the city (across the bridge in the Marin Headlands), it has such a unique view of the Golden Gate Bridge that it’s one of the best hidden gems near San Francisco.

 While hordes of tourists and photographers flock to the nearby Battery Spencer (for good reason – it’s got perhaps the best view of the Golden Gate Bridge), far fewer people make it further up the road to Hawk Hill.